 Yes, you can make this recipe gluten free.
 Simply substitute a gluten-free flour blend like this one for regular flour in the biscuit dough and also when you're making the roux for the chicken broth.

 When you make the chicken broth, one of the first steps is to add flour to the vegetables sautéing in oil.
 This mixture of flour and fat is called a roux and this is what thickens the broth when you add liquid to it and bring it to a boil.
 If your chicken broth is still not as thick as you'd like, you can still fix it by adding a beurre manié at the end.
 This is a classic French technique that I learned in culinary school.
 Just mix 2 teaspoons flour with 2 teaspoons soft butter and whisk the paste into the simmering soup to thicken it.
+You can also thicken the soup by stirring in some cream.

 The dumpling dough in this recipe is really easy to make but yes, you can use a readymade product.
 Read the nutrition labels and choose a healthier option like Bisquick Heart Smart Pancake & Baking Mix.
 You can also use canned buttermilk biscuits and cut them into pieces before adding them to the soup.